 In addition to computing performance, I/O bandwidth plays a critical role in designing instrumentation systems.
 As modern test and measurement systems become more complex, there is a growing need to exchange more and more data between the instruments and the system controller.
 With the introduction of PCI Express and PXI Express, NI embedded controllers have met this need and now deliver up to 24 GB/s of system bandwidth to the PXI Express chassis backplane.

-Figure 8: NI has continued to deliver the latest and most powerful processing technology to the PXI platform for the last 20 years.
+Figure 8: NI has continued to deliver the latest and most powerful processing technology to the PXI platform for more than 20 years.

 To provide an alternative computing and control option, NI offers external 1U rack-mount controllers.
 They feature high-performance multicore processors for intensive computation and multiple removable hard drives for high data storage capacity and high-speed streaming to disk.
 These controllers are designed to be used with MXI-Express and MXI-4 remote controllers for interfacing to PXI or PXI Express chassis.
 In this configuration, the PXI/PXI Express devices in the PXI system appear as local PCI/PCI Express devices in the rack-mount controller.